 Last Updated on

-It’s here!
-The 80-20 vocabulary list we’ve been working on.
-We make updates to this as we learn languages too, so sign up for updates.
+This is our 80-20 vocabulary list we use to get started in any language.
+We make updates to this as we learn languages too, so sign up for updates (see the bottom).

 First, here’s the download link.
-But check out the instructions for use, too.
+But check out the five steps in the instrucitons below, too, to make the most of it.

-1. Make a copy (or download it, to use in Excel)
+Make a copy in Google Sheets (or download it, to use in Excel)

 Step one is to make your own copy.
 It’s no use to you as just a list of words in English.
 If you’re new to Google Sheets, you can do this from the File menu.
 If you’d rather move things to Excel, of course that’s your choice.